svenslaggare/StackJIT/README.md

 There is no "return" instruction atm, but all functions must end with _one_ operand at the evaluation stack which will be the return value.
-Functions not enclosed within a function definition is automatically added to the 'main' function which is the entry point for a program.
+Functions not enclosed within a function definition is automatically added to the 'main' function which is the entry point for the program.
 The returned value will be the output for the program.

 ##Instruction set##